vibhav950/minesweeper/README.md

 # Minesweeper

-Minesweeper game written entirely in C!
+Minesweeper game written entirely in C

 ## About